what is evapo and water evaporation?

 **Impact on Energy Exchange:**

-When water turns from liquid to vapor, it absorbs a large amount of heat, known as latent heat (approximately 2260 KJ/kg).
-This energy absorption is very high.
-To evaporate 1 kg of water, you need as much energy as heating 538 kg of water by 1°C. Consequently, evaporation draws heat from its surroundings, leading to a cooling effect in the nearby environment.
+To evaporate 1 kg of water, you need the same energy as heating 538 kg of water by 1°C. This process takes heat from the area around it.
+As a result, it creates a evaporative cooling effect in the nearby environment.

 **Impact on the Water Cycle:**